PrakharSrivastav/kafka-workshop/docs/01introduction/03-message-producer-consumer.md

 - **Acknowledgement**: After consuming message, Consumer sends an ack message to commit offset.
 - Next pull, 100 more messages are pulled from previous commit offset.
 ![03-message-deserialization.jpeg](img/03-message-deserialization.jpeg)

+Messaging gurantees
+  - At least once :
+    - Offsets committed after message is processed
+    - read again
+  - At most once
+    - Committed on receive, then processed
+    - Lossy
+  - Exactly once: Only possible between topic to topic
+    - Using Kafka transactional API
+    - Using Kafka stream

 ## Some FAQs